mercadona/wrapito/README.md

   returns (renders) the expected result.

 In general, if you want to test behaviour, you need to simulate external actions from user or from http responses.
-Most of the existing testing libraries give you control of the user actions and thats why we just ask you to set in the config what is the `render` function of your testing library.
 Unfortunately, there aren't so many options when it comes to manage http requests and responses in the tests.
 To give the mounted component context about which path is the current path where the app should be mounted, what props does the component receive, what http requests will respond with which results or where should the portal be mounted we